rclone/rclone/docs/content/googlecloudstorage.md

 the actual contents of the file instead, or set the equivalent environment variable.

+### Anonymous Access ###

+For downloads of objects that permit public access you can configure rclone to use anonymous access by setting `anonymous` to `true`.
+With unauthorized access you can't write or create files but only read or list those buckets and objects that have public read access.

 ### Application Default Credentials ###

 If no other source of credentials is provided, rclone will fall back